-For companies and individuals alike, space is a precious, and therefore expensive, asset!
-All the more so as each employee needs a minimum of space: count about 10 to 15m2 per head, according to the recommendations of AFNOR.
-It is advisable to optimize the space available by an optimal layout and by using adapted furniture.
+For companies as well as for individuals, space is a precious good, and therefore expensive!
+Especially since each employee needs a minimum amount of space: about 10 to 15m2 per head, according to the recommendations of the AFNOR.
+It is advisable to optimize the available space by an optimal layout and by the use of adapted furniture.

 Depending on where you have chosen to set up your premises, the price per square meter can rise very quickly to reach astronomical sums (as is the case in Paris for example).
 Depending on the budget allocated to rent, not all companies can afford to rent space that is large enough to not worry about the layout of their premises.
 So the idea is to do more with less: arrange the premises in such a way that your employees feel comfortable in the office despite the reduced space available.